-Our primary Israeli subsidiary has elected the alternative benefits with respect to its current Approved Enterprise and its enlargements, pursuant to which the Israeli subsidiary enjoys, in relation to its Approved Enterprise operations, certain tax holidays, based on the location of activities within Israel, for a period of two or ten years (and in some cases for a period of four years) and, in the case of a two year tax holiday, reduced tax rates for an additional period of up to eight years.
-In case this Israeli subsidiary pays a dividend, at any time, out of income eamed during the tax holiday period in respect of its Approved Enterprise, it will be subject, assuming that the current level of foreign investment in Amdocs is not reduced, to corporate tax at the otherwise applicable rate of 10% of the income from which such dividend has been paid and up to 25% if such foreign investments are reduced (as detailed above).
+Our primary Israeli subsidiary has elected the alternative benefits with respect to its current Approved Enterprise and its enlargements, pursuant to which the Israeli subsidiary enjoys, in relation to its Approved Enterprise operations, certain tax holidays, based on the location of activities within Israel, for a period of two to ten years and, in the case of a two year tax holiday, reduced tax rates for an additional period of up to eight years.
+In case this Israeli subsidiary pays a dividend, at any time, out of income earned during the tax holiday period in respect of its Approved Enterprise, it will be subject, assuming that the current level of foreign investment in Amdocs is not reduced, to corporate tax at the otherwise applicable rate of 10% of the income from which such dividend has been paid and up to 25% if such foreign investments are reduced (as detailed above).
 This tax is in addition to the withholding tax on dividends as described below.
-Under an instrument of approval issued in December 1997 and an amendment issued in September 2006 to an instrument of approval issued in December 2000 and relating to specific investment programs of our Israeli subsidiary and to the income derived therefrom, the subsidiary is entitled to a reduced tax rate period of 13 years (instead of the eight-year period referred to above).
-The tax benefits, available with respect to an Approved Enterprise only to taxable income attributable to that specific enterprise, are given according to an allocation formula provided for in the Investment Law or in the instrument of approval for the specific investments in the Approved Enterprises.
-In the event our Israeli subsidiary fails to comply with these conditions, the tax and other benefits could be canceled, in whole or in part, and the subsidiary subsidiary substantially complies with all such conditions currently, but there can be no assurance that it will continue to do so.
+Specific investment programs of our Israeli subsidiary and the income derived therefrom, are entitled to reduced tax rates for 13 years (instead of the eight-year period referred to above).
+The tax benefits, available with respect to an Approved Enterprise only to taxable income attributable to that specific enterprise, are given according to an allocation formula provided for in the Investment Law or in the instrument of approval, and are contingent upon the fulfillment of the conditions stipulated by the Investment Law, the regulations published thereunder and the instruments of approval for the specific investments in the Approved Enterprises.
+In the event our Israeli subsidiary fails to comply with these conditions, the tax and other benefits could be canceled, in whole or in part, and the subsidiary might be required to refund the amount of the canceled benefits, with the addition of CPI differences and interest.
+We believe that the Approved Enterprise of our Israeli subsidiary substantially complies with all such conditions currently, but there can be no

 In recent years changes were introduced to the Encouragements of Capital Investment Act.
 Among other things, these changes include a prospective cancellation of all tax incentives under existing law.
-However, under the proposed transition rules, incentive programs commenced prior to 2011 would continue to apply until expired, unless the company elects to apply the regimes provided by the new law.
-Additionally, the amendments include a tax incentive package that consists of flat tax rates of 10% through 15%, depending on size and location of the taxable entity, for calendar years 2011 through 2012, 7% through 12.5%, depending on size and location of the taxable entity from 2013 through 2014, and 6% through 12% for calendar years 2015 forward.
+However, under the transition rules, incentive programs commenced prior to 2011 would continue to apply until expired, unless the company elects to apply the regimes provided by the new law.
+Additionally, the amendments include a tax incentive package that consists of flat tax rates of 10% through 15%, depending on size and location of the taxable entity, for calendar years 2011 through 2012; 7% through 12.5%, depending on size and location of the taxable entity from 2013 through 2014, and 6% through 12% for calendar years 2015 forward.
 These incentives would apply to industrial companies that meet certain criteria.